Technology Deep Dive Time-of-Flight (ToF)

 Structured light camera

-A structured light-based depth sensing camera uses a laser/LED light source to project light patterns (mostly a striped one) onto the target object.
+A structured light-based depth-sensing camera uses a laser/LED light source to project light patterns (mostly a striped one) onto the target object.
 Based on the distortions obtained, the distance to the object can be calculated.
 A structured light 3D scanner is often used to reconstruct the 3D model of an object.

-STEREO VISION STRUCTURED LIGHT TIME-OF-FLIGHT
+STEREO VISION STRUCTURED LIGHT dToF iToF

-Software Complexity High Medium Low
+Software Complexity High Medium Low Medium

-Material Cost Low High Medium
+Material Cost Low High Low Medium

-Depth(“z”) Accuracy cm um~cm mm~cm
+Depth(“z”) Accuracy cm um~cm mm~cm mm~cm

-Depth Range Limited Scalable Scalable
+Depth Range Limited Scalable Scalable Scalable

-Low light Weak Good Good
+Low light Weak Good Good Good

-Outdoor Good Weak Fair
+Outdoor Good Weak Fair Fair

-Response Time Medium Slow Fast
+Response Time Medium Slow Fast Very Fast

-Compactness Low High Low
+Compactness Low High High Medium

-Power Consumption Low Medium Scalable
+Power Consumption Low Medium Medium Scalable-Medium

 As mentioned before, depth sensing is required for any device that has to navigate autonomously.
 However, given below are some of the most popular embedded vision applications that need 3D depth cameras for their seamless functioning: